Mark William Lewis

 Mark William Lewis is a British musician and songwriter known for his multi-genre music, blending dream pop, indie rock, jazz, folk and experimental music.
-His music has been long compared to and overlapped the audiences of Dean Blunt.
 He is based in South London and has collaborated with artists like Mike, Nina Cristante, and Sokora Violetov.
+During his 2025 tour, he played with Samba Jean-Baptiste as his opener.

 Personal life

-Lewis spent his early life in Stamford Hill in Hackney, East London, where he was raised reading poetry of poets based in London like T. S. Eliot, Allen Ginsberg, and James Joyce.
+Lewis spent his early life in Stamford Hill in Hackney, East London, where he was raised reading modernist and avant-garde writers like T. S. Eliot, Allen Ginsberg, and James Joyce.
 His dad, Nigel Lewis, was a writer who published a book dedicated to Lewis about metaphor and language which helped shaped Lewis's creativity when he studied arts at Goldsmiths University in London, starting in 2012.